Cat Flea Advice and Facts

 Fleas aren’t usually dangerous to cats, and most infestations won’t have a serious impact on your kitty’s health.
 However, they can transmit diseases and multiply extremely fast, so cat owners should take treatment and prevention seriously.
 At the least, you could end up with an itchy, unhappy kitty and some unpleasant red flea bites yourself.

-Kittens and frail cats are particularly vulnerable to flea infestations and can quickly become weak and anaemic.
+Kittens and frail cats are particularly vulnerable to flea infestations and can quickly become weak and anemic.
 Cat fleas can also carry tapeworm larvae, which your kitty could ingest when grooming and subsequently become infected.
 For this reason, make sure that your cat takes worming tablets as well as being treated for fleas.

 Pets can also be allergic to fleas and suffer unpleasant reactions to the parasites, including flea allergy dermatitis.
 Fleas can also carry harmful diseases from animal to animal.
 One of the most common is cat scratch disease, or Bartonella, a bacterial infection with dangerous and unpleasant side effects.